blazium-engine/blazium-docs/tutorials/platform/web/html5_shell_classref.rst

    .. js:attribute:: executable

       The name of the WASM file without the extension.
-(Set by Godot Editor export process).
+(Set by Blazium Editor export process).

       :type: string